-Summary: Contract amendment for Fresno COG transportation model technical assistance and development of advanced Activity Based Model.
+Summary: Contract amendment for Fresno COG transportation model technical assistance and development.

 In September 2012 Fresno COG awarded a contract to Fehr & Peers Transportation Consultants for "Continued Transportation Model Development and Support".
-The scope of the contract is to provide for trouble shooting of modeling problems, review of modeling assumptions and model refinements and the continuation of development of the Fresno COG advanced Activity Based Model.
-The contract currently is scheduled to run through June of 2016 and is recommended to be extended to June 30, 2017.
-Technical modeling issues and the need for unanticipated modeling assistance with the development of the Fresno County Regional Transportation Plan and Sustainable Community Strategies (RTP/SCS) required utilizing the technical assistance of the modeling consultant in the their development.
-The nearly 2 years of technical assistance provided by Fehr & Peers utilized nearly all the money allocated for the proposed model improvements and development of the Activity Based Model.
+The scope of the contract is to provide for trouble shooting of modeling problems, review of modeling assumptions and model refinements and continued assistance with development of the Fresno COG advanced Activity Based Model.
+The contract currently is scheduled to run through June of 2016.

+Technical modeling issues and the unanticipated need for modeling assistance with the development of the Fresno County Regional Transportation Plan (RTP), the Sustainable Community Strategies (SCS) and the Environmental Justice Analysis required utilizing the technical assistance of the modeling consultant in the their development.
+The nearly 2 years of technical assistance provided by Fehr & Peers in the development of the RTP and SCS utilized nearly all the money available and did not directly address our original needs, and we still have plenty of needs to address.